golemfactory/golem-docs/src/pages/docs/templates/example-template.md

 ## Another example

-In the example tell:
+In the example, explain:
 - Why readers might use it
-- how he should use it
+- How they should use it
-- Point to outcome
+- Point to outcomes
-- Point to interesting things that can tell more about the network
+- Point to interesting things that can tell readers more about the network

 ## Showing variants